5 Herbs That May Support Digestion, According To Traditional Chinese Medicine

 5. Chen Pi

 This is actually the peel of an orange or a tangerine.
-This herb can help regulate your whole digestive system and is good for your spleen and stomach issues, including nausea, vomiting, belching, abdominal fullness, and distention or pain.
+This herb can help regulate your whole digestive system and according to TCM, is though to help with spleen and stomach issues, including nausea, vomiting, belching, abdominal fullness, and distention or pain.